 Drone Piloting in Oceanside

-We're designing the Drone Piloting in Oceanside (DPOside) program as a vocational training program based in Oceanside, California.
+We're designing the Drone Piloting in Oceanside (DPOside) program as a career training program based in Oceanside, California.
 Participants will learn to professionally fly drones (also known as UAS, unoccupied/unmanned aircraft systems), collect research and inspection data, and complete initial analysis of aerial data.
 We fly over land and ocean, learning to navigate all that nature brings to the beautiful spaces where we work.

 An important part of our vision for the DPOside program is to broaden diversity in the drone piloting industry.
 Our own lived experiences have taught us that, in our Black, Latino/Latina, and Indigenous communities, we have multi-generational knowledge to bring to this emerging industry.
 The drone industry will be powerful if a diverse community of pilots, engineers, and entrepreneurs shape it into all that it can be.
 And at Auguste Research Group, we're here for it! 💪🏾